lab-cosmo/pet-mad-finetuning-workshop/01.initial-evaluation/README.md

    ```

 2. Write the `mtt eval` commands to evaluate the exported model on Li3PS4 and MAD datasets
-   and save the predictions to the corresponsing files.
+   and save the predictions to the corresponding files.
 The paths to the datasets, as well as the
-   target to evaluate the model for will be written the in the `eval-options.yaml` file on the next
+   target to evaluate the model for, will be written in the `eval-options.yaml` file on the next
    step.
 For now, let's add the following lines to the `eval.sh` file:

    ```bash